 If someone has enough resentment pent up over enough time, then they will have less and less resources available to make a relationship work with you.

 This doesn’t mean that they can never be saved.
 In fact, if you add enough value to someone over time, there’s every chance that you can influence them to trust and open up again.

 However, whether anyone is going to have the available time, energy and resources to do that for someone is another matter.
 Most people won’t, and that’s often a good thing.

 I think sometimes, resentful people have sold their soul for approval so many times, that now, they’re a walking ball of resentment.
 They are waiting to burst into a massive firestorm that may or may not engulf you as well.

 You can stay and help them through the firestorm.
 If you want.
 It depends how much you love them.

 But often, it helps to realise that even when we try to help people with our own best intentions…their resentment can turn on us and hurt us instead.

-The solution is to see if there’s enough connection and trust inside that relationship that maybe this person wants to release some old tension and anger and let you be a part of that journey without hurting you.
+The solution is to see if there’s enough connection and trust inside that relationship that maybe this person wants to release some old tension and anger.
+And let you be a part of that journey without hurting you.

-Also important to remember is this: if you’ve stayed with a resentful person for a while, chances are that you now have built up resentment too, and that’s OK!
+If you’ve stayed with a resentful person for a while, chances are that you now have built up resentment too, and that’s OK!